ItayNaf/CTF-Writeups/HTB/Medium/Awkward/README.md

   })
 ```

-<p>The interesting thing here is without a doubt the exec() function which uses the awk command, now when saw awk I immediately thought about LFI, and this is because awk is sort of a file manager so probably we can try and get some files.</p>
+<p>The interesting thing here is without a doubt the exec() function which uses the awk command, now when I saw awk I immediately thought about LFI, and this is because awk is sort of a file manager so probably we can try and get some files.</p>
-<p>as you can see in the command the "user" variable is a the pattern in for the leave-requests file, meaning it will display everything where the user is located.
+<p>as you can see in the command the "user" variable is the pattern for the leave-requests file, meaning it will display everything where the user is located.
 The pattern is as follows: '/christopher.jones/'</p>
 <p>So if we change the christopher.jones user to be a file it will work but how will we do that? well if you look at how the user variable is created you can see that it decodes the JWT token and takes the username, so maybe if we insert a different token which is the file for example, "/etc/passwd" then it will display.
 Now before we do that we need to check when we can print both the files without changing instead of the " '//' ".
 So I found a command that works and it goes as follows: "awk '/'/ /etc/passwd /'/' file.txt".
 Great so we got what we need, Now convert it to a JWT token, for that we can go to the website <a href="https://jwt.io/#debugger-io">https://jwt.io/#debugger-io</a> </p>
 <img src="captures/0x8jwtEncode.png" />
 <p>Now copy the encoded string and curl the request:</p>